clux/probes/content/post/2024-09-07-prometheus-minified.md

 - **memory utilisation high** :: oom kill imminent
 - **disk space nearing full** :: failures imminent

-You can argue __idealistically__ about whether you should only be "aware of something going wrong", or be "aware that something is in a risky state" (e.g. [symptoms not causes](https://cloud.google.com/blog/topics/developers-practitioners/why-focus-symptoms-not-causes)), but it's silly to avoid utilisation/saturation as a predictor for degraded performance (in the same sense as; you don't wait for a certificate to expire before renewing it).
+You can argue __idealistically__ about whether you should only be "aware of something going wrong", or be "aware that something is in a risky state" (e.g. [symptoms not causes](https://cloud.google.com/blog/topics/developers-practitioners/why-focus-symptoms-not-causes)), but utilisation/saturation/errors are ultimately very good indications/predictors for degraded performance, so we will focus on these herein.

 ## How Many Signals